Daniel-K1/JNotepad_new/readme.md

 ### Context menu

-Available on text area, implemented features - basic text operations.
-As in Edit Menu, operations are active only when it does make sense (e.g. "Paste" is active only if there's some text in OS Clipboard.
+Available in text area, implemented features - basic text operations.
+As in Edit Menu, operations are active only when it does make sense (e.g. "Paste" is active only if there's some text in OS Clipboard).

 ![screenContextMenu](screens/11_contextMenu.jpg "Contet Menu")

 ### User warnings

-Application have the following warnings implemented:
+Application has the following warnings implemented:

-- File not save warnings - when user wants to exit without saving text area or to open new/existing file before saving text area:
+- File not saved warnings - when user wants to exit without saving text area or to open new/existing file before saving text area:

 ![screen_notSavedWarning](screens/6_notSavedWarning.jpg?raw=true "File not saved - warning")